Skills to put on CV (2025)

 Related jobs with skills list:

-hard skills for hr
+Top hard skills for HR CVs

 1. Talent acquisition and recruitment